reneses/tela/tela-server/docs/DEPLOYMENT.md

 Although Tela has been tested on Windows, it is recommended to run it on Mac/UNIX.

+## Troubleshooting

+If you receive a `Exception in thread "main" java.lang.OutOfMemoryError: Direct buffer memory` error, increase the memory of the JVM or configure OrientDB as remote.

 ## Building your own Tela Server

 The Tela Framework contains a server already configured with two modules (Instagram & Twitter), which can be started by running the `main` method at `io.reneses.tela.App`.